Organic USDA Seals and the BOC Logo

-Follow the link for downloadable images of the USDA Organic Seal and the Baystate Organic Certifiers logo, as well as links to labeling requirements: Click HERE.
+For labeling requirements, downloadable images of the USDA Organic Seal and the BOC logo, click HERE.

 Certified Organic Co-Packers & Manufacturers

-Follow the link for a current list of certified organic co-packers and manufacturers: Click HERE.
+For a current list of certified organic co-packers and manufacturers, click HERE.

 Organic Associations & Technical Assistance

-Organic Materials Review Institute (OMRI): The Organic Materials Review Institute (OMRI) is a 501(c)(3) nonprofit organization that specializes in the review of substances for use in organic production, processing, and handling.
-OMRI's services are directed to all aspects of the organic industry with a primary focus on the decision makers who deal with the compliance status of generic materials and brand name products.
-With the OMRI Generic Materials List and OMRI Brand Name Product List, OMRI provides guidance on the suitability of material inputs under the USDA National Organic Program standards.
+Organic Materials Review Institute (OMRI): OMRI is a nonprofit organization specializing in the review of substances for use in organic production, processing, and handling.
+With the OMRI Generic Materials List and OMRI Brand Name Product List, OMRI provides guidance on the suitability of material inputs under the NOP standards.